opencontrol/example-pipelines/output/IA-2.md

 ## IA-2 a
 Additional temporary permission are delegated with the IAM roles usually for applications that run on EC2 Instanc.es in order to access AWS resources (i.e. Amazon S3 buckets, DynamoDB data)

+- Additional temporary permission are delegated with the IAM roles usually for applications that run on EC2 Instanc.es in order to access AWS resources (i.e. Amazon S3 buckets, DynamoDB data)